-The Fringe of It is the newest podcast I’ve added to my app and with each episode, it’s getting better and better.
-The hilarious duo of Liv Purvis and Charlotte Jacklin make my car a brighter place with their interesting weekly topics alongside chattering about TV (fellow Gogglebox lover here!) and style.
-There’s something comforting about listening to a great conversation between friends and again, they make you feel like you’re part of the action with a thriving Facebook community.
-It’s also really interesting to hear about what blogging is really like as a career and how, even when it looks like you’ve made it, you can still feel unsure of yourself at times.
+The Fringe of It has a really warm, open feel and I genuinely feel like I’m listening to a conversation between two of my friends.
+It’s fascination to hear what blogging is really like as a career and how, even when it looks like you’ve made it, you can still feel unsure of yourself at times.
 If you’re looking for a podcast that leaves you smiling, I’d wholeheartedly recommend checking this out.

 Ctrl Alt Delete

 Ctrl Alt Delete is a giant in the podcasting world and I’d be surprised if you haven’t discovered this if you’ve ever browsed the business and marketing charts.
 Emma Gannon interviews a whole range of humans about creativity, social media and life around the internet.

 I don’t love the adverts in this podcast – something about them feels a little disengenous at times, although I can’t explain why – and I’ll tend to pick ‘n’ mix my episodes a little more with this one.
 However, with guests including some of the biggest names in blogging as well as Dolly Alderton (ultimate girl crush), Joe Lycett, June Sarpong and Chantel Pae, I’d highly recommend dipping into the extensive back catalogue if you’re looking for something new to listen to.